 In America, the average wedding cost is $33,391 and many couples spend a good portion of their budget on the venue.
 After all, the right venue can help to create the best memories.

 But because the competition is fierce, local wedding venues often struggle to stand above their competition.
+Everything from entertainment, food, place settings, table fabric runners is under consideration.

 Whether you want to know how to start a wedding venue business or you want to increase your sales numbers, you should begin with your marketing plan.
 Use these ten tips to create the ultimate wedding venue business plan.